-We took the Audi R8 to a few twisty back roads in Marin County.
+We also took the Audi R8 to a few twisty back roads in Marin County.
 The road was perfectly communicated through the steering, there was no hint of body roll – particularly after pushing the sport suspension button – and grip was abundant

 Most unexpected, though, was how tame the R8 felt on the road when it wasn’t being pushed.
 In moderate moving traffic heading back on 101 South, it is relaxed and almost interchangeable with other Audis.
 Throttle input is buttery smooth and power delivery is very evenly paced.

 Many of components of the interior, like the convertible functionality and adjustable suspension buttons, were shared with other Audis which reduced the ‘premium’ feel of the interior.
-Otherwise, though, the rich leather dash and two-toned leather seats aided in the upscale approach to this sports coupe.
+Otherwise, the rich leather dash and two-toned leather seats aided in the upscale approach to this sports coupe.

 2012 Facelift Changes

 Both versions of the R8 are updated in 2012 with standard LED lights, a 7 speed S Tronic transmission replacing the R tronic, and leather updates to the interior.
 The V10 models get standard navigation and the Bang & Olufsen sound system.